kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *working with teams that are located far away*

 ### HIGH EMPLOYEE TURNOVER
-> Organization experiences high employee turnover.
+> Organization experiences a high employee turnover.
 It may have a high attrition rate of talented people leaving on their own or there could be bleeding of its best talent by competitors offering better pay and conditions.
-The organization may be perceived as a place where employees spend just few years, get their experience and then move on to better opportunities elsewhere.
+The organization may be perceived as a place where employees spend just few years, gain experience and then move on to better opportunities elsewhere.

 __Exemplary statements reported by employees:__